-If you haven’t had homemade almond ricotta before, you’re in for a real treat!
+If you haven't yet tried homemade almond ricotta, you're in for a real treat!
 These crostini with herbed almond ricotta are such an easy, elegant appetizer.
 Your choice of fresh herbs and toppings also make this an endlessly versatile recipe.

 As soon as my copy of the book arrived, Miyoko's recipe for stuffed shells with basil ricotta was the first thing I made.
 The combination of fresh basil, fluffy, salty almond ricotta, marinara, and pasta is a dish I truly believe any person, vegan or not, would find irresistible.
 Now, back to ricotta on crostini!